Virtual dressing room: Other related technology

 Other novelty attempts at creating a virtual dressing room solution included an interactive mirror that personalises the real world shopping experience using virtual technology.
 Paxar, a subdivision of Avery Dennison, introduced the RFID mirror in 2007.
 A shopper wearing clothing with an RFID tag standing in front of the RFID mirror was automatically greeted by the mirror with various pieces of information about the garment, including material and color selections available.
 The mirror also offered accessory options and suggested different pieces that could be worn together for fashion coordination.

-Image interactivity technology is applied in virtual fitting room, which allowing people have good feedback and experience through visual cues.
+Image interactivity technology is used in virtual fitting rooms to give shoppers visual feedback and improve their experience.

-Another simple way of getting virtual fitting right is by displaying personalized fit score below each apparel while you shop online.
+Another approach displays a personalized fit score beneath each item as the shopper browses online.
 Size n Fit, a Singapore-based company, has launched this product which displays personalized fit score by asking simple question as to what fits you well and comparing it with the one you are trying to buy.